top of page

 The organisation also serves multiple audiences with very different needs: migrant workers requiring clear, practical support, and institutional stakeholders engaged in policy and research.
 The brand and website needed to bridge that gap without losing clarity or purpose.

-How we helped them
+How I helped

 • Structured website content to serve multiple audiences, ensuring workers could quickly find practical help while stakeholders could engage with research and policy work.